 If you are not watching the Marvel Studios original series on Disney+ the MCU is leaving you in the dust.
 WandaVision, The Falcon and the Winter Soldier, and Loki have had major impacts on the future of the Marvel Cinematic Universe and have received overwhelming love from Marvel fans.
-But one show coming down the pipeline has fans apprehensive especially now that some new concept art revealed by MCU Facility on Twitter shows a problematic change to an upcoming character’s powers.
+But one show coming down the pipeline has fans apprehensive especially now that the official poster shows a problematic change to an upcoming character’s powers.

-Kamala Khan AKA Ms. Marvel will be getting her own series starring newcomer Iman Vellani as the teenaged Pakistani American from Jersey City, New Jersey.
-When Ms. Marvel was announced with the rest of the Marvel Phase 4 original series fans could not have been more delighted that she would be the first Muslim superhero in the MCU.
+Kamala Khan AKA Ms. Marvel will be getting her own series starring newcomer Iman Vellani as the teen-aged Pakistani American from Jersey City, New Jersey.
+When Ms. Marvel was announced with the rest of the Marvel Phase Four original series fans could not have been more delighted that she would be the first Muslim superhero in the MCU.

 But some casting decisions and rumors surrounding changes to her Inhuman origin story have left many fans apprehensive.
 Though Marvel Studios boss Kevin Feige has said that there are focusing on bringing more diversity to the biggest franchise in the world, there have definitely been some missteps.